samarasimhapeyala/Time-Series-Forecasting/README.md

 4. Use the trained model to predict future values iteratively.
 5. Visualize the results for validation.

----

 This project is a great starting point for building advanced time series forecasting models tailored to real-world datasets.

-## 💡 About

-This project aims to forecast stock prices by leveraging time-series analysis methods such as:

-- Traditional statistical models
-- Machine learning approaches
-- Long Short-Term Memory (LSTM) neural networks

-## 🚀 Features

-- Implementation of statistical models like ARIMA and SARIMA
-- Machine Learning-based time-series forecasting
-- Deep learning methods with LSTM for improved accuracy

 Feel free to fork and contribute to this project! 😊